Final report for FW22-403

 Using the research from this program as well as the previous WSARE funded project, “The use of goat herding techniques to reduce the effects of predation while improving rangeland health in the high plains of New Mexico”, the best techniques for re-introducing goats into a multi species grazing program will be disseminated as described in the educational outreach plan below.

-Research results to date for objective 1 have been hard won.
+Research results to date for objective 1 have were hard won.
 Delays were encountered due to local fires, material and labor shortages, weather and other seasonal projects with the cattle.
 Materials were ordered as soon as project funding became available but took 4 months to receive.
 By the time materials were received, fence contractors whom bids were initially received from, were committed to projects rebuilding fences destroyed by the Calf Canyon/Hermit's Peak fires of Mora and San Miguel counties.
 Local ranch employees were then hired to help start the fencing project.
 Fall cattle projects then came into play and fence building hit the back burner.
 Then winter weather came into play and further delays were encountered.
 As soon as weather allowed, local youths were hired to clear existing back fence lines.
 These fences were 80 yrs old and completely overgrown.

 As weather permitted, local ranchers, goat raisers and individuals interested in learning more about goats in multi species grazing programs joined in to help.
 Work weekends were created to help complete the fence building objective.